lukaszliniewicz/Pandrator/README.md

 - You can find a collection of RVC models for example [here](https://voice-models.com/).

 ## To-do
-- [ ] Add the other API servers to the setup script.
+- [ ] Add all API servers to the setup script.
 - [ ] Add importing/exporting settings.
 - [ ] Add support for proprietary APIs for text pre-processing and TTS generation.
 - [ ] Add support for HTML, XML, and Epub.